riya-ingale/TaskManager/README.md

 # TaskManager

-This is a simple Crud Application where you can -
+This is a simple Crud Application in Python using Flask where you can -

 <p></p>
 <h2>Add your Tasks</h2>